 There are two regular Syros to Kythnos ferry services per week during the summer months both operated by Blue Star Ferries.
 There may also be a SeaJets crossing once a week depending on demand.
 This travel guide has all the details you need to know about the Syros Kythnos ferry crossing.

 How to get from Syros to Kythnos

-One note about flying: Although Syros has an airport, flying from between Syros and Kythnos is not something you can do.
+You can only travel between Syros and Kythnos by ferry, as although Syros has an airport, flying from between Syros and Kythnos is not something you can do.
 Syros airport only connects with Athens Airport.

 Ferries to Kythnos from Syros